HabitatFramework/TechnicalGuide/access/access.rst

 		External Data tab

-4. The 'Linked Table Manager' dialog will appear.
+4. The 'Linked Table Manager' dialog will appear as shown in :ref:`figARTMD`.

 	.. _figARTMD: